brycer28/Lab-4/README.md

 5) Copy and paste repository link (github.com/brycer28/Lab-2-Event-Planner)
 6) Navigate to EventPlanner.java and Run

+Known Issues:
+- Marking an event complete works, but does not auto update the displayPanel
+- Reverse sort does not work, please leave feedback for sortEvents()

 *!
 POTENTIAL ERRORS !*
 - Do not enter End Time or Location information if Deadline is selected
 - Be sure to follow all specified formats for event information